 The beautiful waiting-maid of Juno.
-Her sign () is a rainbow.
+Her sign $(\triangle)$ is a rainbow, inclosing a star.

-[It was the special office of Iris to stir up strife and discord among men, and to separate the soul and body of the dying.]
+[It was the special office of Iris to stir up strife and discord among men, and to separate tue soul and body of the dying.]